Was she in love with him? 15th November 2021

 I can never know exactly what she went through.

-But I can imagine and the word ordeal comes to mind!
+The word ordeal comes to mind!

 Three years is a long time and a lot of money to sit here and feel what?

 As he related this tale to me I was thinking, but she probably needed your arms around her and the promise of a future in which she could tell you how much she loved you!
 Three years!
 What did she want?
 What made it worth her while to sit where I now sit?
-The reasons why I'm not sitting here tense is only Wim Hof method, that I practice controlling my autonomic responses.
-I've been educated by my counselling training to stay in touch with whatever I feel and, more importantly I don't beat myself up.
+The reasons why I'm not sitting here tense is only Wim Hof method, that I practice controlling my autonomic responses, and that I've been educated by my counselling training to stay in touch with whatever I feel and, more importantly I don't beat myself up.

-The therapy situation can feel inhumane, restrictive and wrong
+The therapy situation can feel inhumane, restrictive and wrong.

 But perhaps this situation wasn't as I imagine - who knows!